Astera-Finance/astera/tests/echidna/README.md

 ### LendingPool

-200. ✅ Users must always be able to deposit in normal condition.
+200. ❌ Users must always be able to deposit in normal condition.
 201. ✅ `deposit()` must increase the user aToken balance by `amount`.
 202. ✅ `deposit()` must decrease the user asset balance by `amount`.
 203. ✅ `withdraw()` must decrease the user aToken balance by `amount`.
 204. ✅ `withdraw()` must increase the user asset balance by `amount`.
 205. ✅ A user must not be able to `borrow()` if they don't own aTokens.
 206. ✅ `borrow()` must only be possible if the user health factor is greater than 1.
-207. ❌ (L-01 propably) `borrow()` must not result in a health factor of less than 1.
+207. ❌(L-01) `borrow()` must not result in a health factor of less than 1.
-208. ✅ `borrow()` must increase the user debtToken balance by `amount`.
+208. ❌ `borrow()` must increase the user debtToken balance by `amount`.
 209. ✅ `borrow()` must decrease `borrowAllowance()` by `amount` if `user != onBehalf`.
 210. ✅ `repay()` must decrease the onBehalfOf debtToken balance by `amount`.
 211. ✅ `repay()` must decrease the user asset balance by `amount`.